ModUDuke/courses-conclusion-and-review/chapter2.md

 ```

-## Instrumental Variables & Regression Discontinuity
-## If you want to go through these topics in more detail, take our free Causal Inference with R - IV/RDD course here on DataCamp.

 ---

-## What is the Relationship Between the Instrument and the Outcome?
+## IV: What is the Relationship Between the Instrument and the Outcome?

 ```yaml
 type: PureMultipleChoiceExercise